-6. Press ▼ to highlight Timer Audible Reminder and decide if you want to activate sound reminder by pressing ◀ /▶.
-If you select On, a double beep sound will be heard at the last 30 seconds of counting down/up, and a triple beep sound will be produced when the timer is up.

-- To activate the presentation timer, press ▼ and press ◀ / ▶ to highlight On and press Mode/enter. - 8.
+- 6. Press ▼ to highlight Sound Reminder and decide if you want to activate sound reminder by pressing $\triangleleft / \triangleright$ .
+If you select On, a double beep sound will be heard at the last 30 seconds of counting down/up, and a triple beep sound will be produced when the timer is up. - 7.
+To activate the presentation timer, press $\forall$ and press $\triangleleft$ / $\triangleright$ to highlight On and press Mode/Enter. - 8.
 A confirmation message displays.
-Highlight Yes and press Mode/enter on the projector or ENTER on the remote control to confirm.
+Highlight Yes and press Mode/Enter to confirm.
 You will see the message "Timer is On" displaying on the screen.
 The timer start counting at the time the timer is on.